-The Fiat 500e product line isn’t performing well, and Stellantis plans to give it a push with a commercial version, as per a report by Automotive News Europe.
+The Fiat 500e product line has fallen short of expectations, and Stellantis plans to give it a push with a commercial version, as per a report by Automotive News Europe.
 The company has confirmed that a Fiat 500e van is in the pipeline to meet the demands of small commercial vehicle customers.

-The Fiat 500e could serve as a last-mile delivery vehicle in urban locations, especially in cities or areas where ICE vehicles are restricted in the future.
+The Fiat 500e could serve as a last-mile delivery vehicle in urban locations, especially in cities or areas with a restriction on ICE vehicles in the future.
 It could have a flat floor, deleted rear seats, disabled rear-lateral opaque windows, and a mesh bulkhead dividing the front-seat area from the cargo area.
 It will likely compete with the Renault Zoe Business, also called Renault Zoe Cargo and Renault Zoe Van in some markets, which costs €34,700 in France and £28,140 in the UK.

-Production of the Fiat 500e Van will take place alongside the other versions of the Fiat 500e at the Mirafiori plant in Italy.
+Production of the Fiat 500e Van will take place alongside the other 500e versions at the Mirafiori plant in Italy.

 On the new Fiat 500e

-The Fiat 500 is an iconic model from the Italian brand and unlike other famous nameplates that get a redesign with every generation, the 500 has retained its overall design with unusually lengthy lifecycles.
+The Fiat 500 is an iconic model from the Italian brand.
+Unlike other famous nameplates that get a redesign with every generation, the 500 has retained its overall design with unusually lengthy lifecycles.

 The all-new Fiat 500, only in electric, comes with a range of 320 km (WLTP range) and a top speed of 150 km/h.
-Unveiled last year, it retained the original design but that doesn’t mean Fiat designers were lazy.
-In fact, to have a new generation in an electric platform without deviating from the original design is much harder.
+Unveiled last year, it retained the original design, but that doesn’t mean Fiat designers were lazy.
+In fact, to have a new generation in an electric platform without deviating from the original design is much more challenging.
 Fiat had released a video showcasing the development of the new electric 500 through several stages last year.

-Though it remains true to the original design, the 2021 Fiat 500 has been built on a completely new electric platform and is powered by a 42 kWh lithium-ion battery.
-The 500e, measuring 3.63 m long, 1.69 m wide, and 1.48 m tall, makes a maximum power of 118 hp and can go from 0 to 100 km/h in nine seconds, while the top speed is limited to 150 km/h.
-The battery can be charged to 80 percent capacity in 35 minutes with an 85 kW fast charger.
+Though it remains true to the original design, the new Fiat 500 rides on a completely new electric platform, and it has a 42 kWh lithium-ion battery.
+The 500e, measuring 3.63 m long, 1.69 m wide, and 1.48 m tall, makes a maximum power of 118 hp and can go from 0 to 100 km/h in nine seconds, while the top speed is 150 km/h (limited).
+The battery can be charged to 80 per cent capacity in 35 minutes with an 85 kW fast charger.

 The 500e gets ‘Infinity Design’ LED headlamps that split at the bonnet edges, a grille and bumper that is redone to stay true to the original yet look futuristic, and the 500 badge replacing the Fiat logo on the grille.
-The rear has been updated with E-motif tail lamps and a more rounded-off tail section.
+The rear has new E-motif tail lamps and a more rounded-off tail section.
 Changes are more prominent inside with a revamped dashboard, with the new car looking nothing like its predecessor.
 The instrument cluster is a 7-inch digital unit, while the centre console gets a 10.25-inch touchscreen system with Uconnect multimedia support.
-The Uconnect system supports internet connectivity and can also be accessed via an app.
+The Uconnect system supports internet connectivity and is accessible via an app.